oxford-omni-lab/oxford-omni-lab.github.io/handbook/index.md

 # {% include icon.html icon="fa-solid fa-book" %}Handbook

-The Handbook is meant as a guid to the Oxford OMNI Lab, providing information about our culture, values, and how we work together.
+The Handbook is meant as a guide to the Oxford OMNI Lab, providing information about our culture, values, and how we work together.
 It is a living document that will be updated as we evolve.

 {% include button.html type="pdf" text="Lab Handbook" link="../pdfs/misc/lab_handbook.pdf" %}